kvongruenigen/maf4pgx/README.md

 __Libraries__: tidyverse, TCGAutils

 With the package ‘TCGAutils’ it is possible to convert barcodes to UUIDs, which is used to obtain the original sample id.
-This is needed since in progenetix the sample id is used instead of the aliquot id.
-During the conversion the variable “Tumor_Sample_Barcode” will be labeled correctly as “aliquot_barcode”, since the given barcode belongs to an aliquot of a sample, and only the first 16 characters are kept as sample barcode.
+This is needed since in Progenetix the sample id is used instead of the aliquot id.
+During the conversion the variable `Tumor_Sample_Barcode` will be labeled correctly as `aliquot_barcode`, since the given barcode belongs to an aliquot of a sample, and only the first 16 characters are kept as sample barcode.
 (Hierarchy in GDC Data Portal: Samples > Portions > Analytes > Aliquots).
 The needed columns for the conversion are:
 - Tumor_Sample_UUID
     - GDC aliquot UUID for tumor sample
 - case_id